 This is a welcome change that will enable more hospitals and more distant site telemedicine entities to avail themselves of the more efficient and less expensive proxy credentialing process in their hospital B2B telemedicine service agreements.
 Both rural and originating site hospitals, as well as telemedicine companies offering professional services to those hospitals, will benefit from this change.

-The rule change is found in Standard MS.13.01.01, EP 1.
-It is effective immediately and will be included in the spring 2021 update to The Joint Commission’s Comprehensive Accreditation Manual for Critical Access Hospitals (CAMCAH) and Comprehensive Accreditation Manual for Hospitals (CAMH).
+The rule change is found in the Hospital Medical Staff Standards.
+It is effective July 2, 2021 and will be included in The Joint Commission’s Comprehensive Accreditation Manual for Critical Access Hospitals (CAMCAH) and Comprehensive Accreditation Manual for Hospitals (CAMH).

 The Medicare Conditions of Participation require hospitals and certain other accredited health care facilities and providers to have a credentialing and privileging process for physicians and practitioners providing services to their patients.
 This includes practitioners who provide services via telemedicine.
 Recognizing the inherent differences between in-person care and virtual care (including, for smaller and rural hospitals, the potential complexities associated with credentialing multiple specialist and sub-specialist applicants), the Conditions of Participation allow a process for streamlined credentialing of telemedicine-based practitioners, allowing hospitals to more efficiently harness the benefits of telemedicine and comply with the Conditions of Participation without incurring the full administrative burden associated with the traditional credentialing process.